Microscopic scale: Atomic force microscopy

 Other improvements in light microscopy include the ability to view sub-wavelength, nanosized objects.
 Nanoscale imaging via atomic force microscopy has also been improved to allow a more precise observation of small amounts of complex objects, such as cell membranes.

 Renewable energy

 Coherent microscopic patterns discovered in chemical systems support ideas of the resilience of certain substances against entropic environments.
 This research is being utilised to inform the productions of solar fuels, and the improvement of renewable energy.

-Microscopic instrument - Micronium
+Microscopic musical instrument - Micronium

-A microscopic instrument called the Micronium has also been developed through micromechanics, consisting of springs the thickness of human hair being plucked by microscopic comb drives.
+A microscopic musical instrument called the Micronium has also been developed through micromechanics, consisting of springs the thickness of human hair being plucked by microscopic comb drives.
 This is a very minimal movement that produces an audible noise to the human ear, which was not previously done by past attempts with microscopic instruments.